adarsh18raj/Phishing-Website-Classification-using-Machine-Learning/README.md

 This project identifies whether a website is a Phishing website or not based on various features.

 ## Dataset
 The dataset contains 31 columns, with 30 features and 1 target.
 The dataset has 2456 observations.
-As part of the dataset we have below columns, which are used to classify the URL as phishing or not:
+As part of the dataset we have following columns, which are used to classify a website as phishing or Legitimate:

 ###### Rule: { -1 → Phishing, 0 → Suspicious, Otherwise → Legitimate }